Should Rake Influence Your Poker Game? Pot Limit Omaha Edition

 Let's say you go all-in for $10 in a PLO 10 game on PokerStars and win the hand.
 The pot equals $20, and the rake on these stakes is set to 4.25%.
 As a result, after the hand, you'll end up with $19.15 ($0.85, a 4.25% from $20, was taken as a rake).
 At first, such a number may not look like a lot, but it adds up over time and with the hands you play.

-When it comes to the rake, an even more important characteristic is the rake cap, which is the maximum amount of rake taken from the pot.
+When it comes to the rake, an even more influential parameter is the rake cap, which is the maximum amount of rake taken from the pot.

 If instead of a $20 pot, you'd win a $60 pot playing the same stakes (PLO 10 on PokerStars), the amount of rake you should pay equals $2.55.
 Luckily, the rake cap for a 5+ player game is set to $1.50, and that's the amount of rake you'd pay this time.